-Compliance Officers play a huge roll in healthcare organizations when it comes to safety and risk, work culture, quality of care, and much more.
-Let’s be honest, compliance has moved from a committee no one wants to talk about (or be on) to, in many companies, the committee with a seat at the executive table.
+Compliance Officers play a huge role in healthcare organizations when it comes to safety and risk, work culture, quality of care, and much more.
+The role of compliance officers has transitioned quite a bit over the years to achieve a level of authority and priority for healthcare organizations.
+CCOs play a vital part in the C-Suite and Executive team.
 Some would argue it took too long for this evolution to arrive, but no one would challenge the need for compliance in today’s complex healthcare environment.
 Regulators have focused on compliance since the beginning.
-The main purpose of the OIG-HHS is to set standards, guidelines, and enforce healthcare compliance.
+The main purpose of the Office of Inspector General OIG HHS is to set standards, guidelines, and enforce healthcare compliance.

 The Role of the Healthcare Compliance Officer

 What is the role of a healthcare Compliance Officer?
 This can change drastically depending on the day.
 Many times, these individuals are putting out fires that might come up in the organization.
 Other times, compliance professionals spend their time training staff to ensure the proper procedures and behavior is being carried out.